ctford/songs/leave-your-mic-on.md

 Leave your mic on, honey
 I want to hear from you
 I believe some stupid shit
-For stupid reasons too
-I want to hear from you
+And I believe in you